xpl/useless/README.md

 An interactive code macroprocessor.
 Makes certain constants in source code editable.
 One tags a constant of interest with special keyword, e.g. `$tune (12.224)`.
 Calling **$tune** translates to a certain widget in the BroTools™ UI, associated with source code location of the call (read via Callstack API).
 Interacting with the widget leads to source code update, writing new value inside call expression.
 Currently under development.

+Depends on APIs provided by `useless/server/devtools` trait and browser versions of `escodegen` and `esprima` modules (can be found on github / NPM).

 ### API.js

 XHR requests to communicate with `./server` part.